Pain management during childbirth: History

 Prior to the 20th century, childbirth predominantly happened in the home, without access to any medical interventions for pain management.
 Childbirth was a leading cause of death for women, and many were fearful of the process, creating a large desire for pain management.
 But despite the demands of female patients, little relief was offered before the mid-19th century.
 Chemical anesthesia during labor was first introduced in 1847, receiving support from women and reluctance from physicians.
 Some doctors and religious authorities argued that pain relief in childbirth went contrary to God's choice to make childbirth painful; however, others specifically disputed this interpretation.
 Most opposition to anesthesia, though, was framed in terms of concern about its health consequences and physical effects on labour.

 Anesthesia's use was popularized in 1853 by Queen Victoria's decision to use chloroform for pain relief during the birth of her eighth child.
 The procedure became known to women as "chloroform à la reine" (in the style of the queen).

 In the early 20th century, a drug-induced state known as "twilight sleep" was developed by Carl Gauss and Bernhardt Kronig, two doctors in Freiburg, Germany.
 The procedure, especially when performed by untrained doctors, had a number of risks and side-effects.
 Its rise and fall coincided with both first-wave feminism and the anti-German sentiment that arose during World War I.

 In 1956, Pope Pius XII approved the use of painless childbirth.
 The 1960s saw the rise of epidural analgesics for pain management.

 Preparation

 Preparation for childbirth can affect the amount of pain experienced during childbirth.
-It is possible to take a childbirth class, consult with those managing the pregnancy, and writing down questions can assist in getting the information that a woman needs to help manage pain.
-Simple interaction with friends and family can alleviate concerns.
+It is possible to take a childbirth class, consult with those managing the pregnancy, and write down questions that can assist in getting the information that a woman needs to help manage pain.
+Additionally, pregnant women can alleviate concerns by having positive discussions about pregnancy with their friends and family.
+Positive context and associations with childbirth can help women perceive labour as a rewarding experience, which may reduce the amount of pain felt.
+On the other hand, interactions with friends and family can also create negative expectations for childbirth, which increases future labour pain.
+As a result, it is best to prepare by receiving positive and calming encouragement to induce positive expectations that will help modulate labour pain.